 GREEN BAY, Wis. -- Each week, we'll take questions about the Green Bay Packers.
 They can be submitted via Twitter using the hashtag #PackersMail.

-We'll discuss the following topics:
+This week, we will discuss the following topics:

 Concern over tight end Andrew Quarless after his July 4 arrest.